tashatuvango - Fotolia

 Jonathan Wright, GCX

-“This isnt solely because of the global cyber security talent shortfall,” he says.
+“This isn’t solely because of the global cyber security talent shortfall,” he says.
 “MSPs offer the expertise, flexibility and cost-effectiveness that businesses require to stay competitive.
 Their role as strategic partners in the technology ecosystem will become more critical as technology evolves to match the dynamic nature of bad actors.”

-Jonathan Wright, director of products and Operations at GCX, agrees that organisations are finding it increasingly challenging to develop the internal talent to deal with the rapidly evolving technological landscape.
+Jonathan Wright, director of products and Operations at GCX, agrees that organisations are finding it increasingly challenging to develop internal talent to deal with the rapidly evolving technological landscape.

-“As a result, were seeing a growing reliance on MSPs to deliver comprehensive skills packages, helping organisations navigate the complexities of a rapidly dynamic market,” he says.
+“As a result, we’re seeing a growing reliance on MSPs to deliver comprehensive skills packages, helping organisations navigate the complexities of a rapidly dynamic market,” he says.
 “MSPs have become increasingly important due to their ability to offer specialised skills and provide a panoramic view of technological progression.”

 Wendy Shearer, head of alliances at Pulsant, describes the “historical triangle” between customers, MSPs and vendors as “often being fraught”, but the presence of MSPs in this value chain is not just assured, it’s also critical to ensuring the growth of business technology markets.